quddus-larik/postfolio/README.md

 yarn add postfolio
 ```

 It uses [mdx-bundler](https://github.com/kentcdodds/mdx-bundler) that uses esbuild to compile MDX code into jsx module so, you need to install also mdx-bundler.
+**Postfolio** gives you helper functions to build custom blog UI even TOC(table od content)

 ```bash
 npm i mdx-bundler